wp-plugins/wp-fb-share-like-button/README.txt

 == Changelog ==
+= 1.5 =
+* corrected bugs for adding language features with many default themes.

 = 1.4 =
-* Added the feature to select from a bunch of different languages.
+* Added the feature to select language from a bunch of different languages.

 = 1.3 =
 * Stable version.